arensalmela/CodeRefactor/README.md

 WHEN I view the title element
 THEN I find a concise, descriptive title

+## Adjustments

-The largest changes included changing <div> to semantic HTML elements.
+The majority of adjustments included changing <div> to semantic HTML elements.
 This includes <main> , <section> , <nav> , <aside> , and <footer>.
-Semantic elements help describe the meaning in a easier manner to the browser and developer.\*\*\*
+Semantic elements help describe the meaning in a easier manner to the browser and developer.

 CSS selectors and properties were also consolidated and organized to follow semantic structure that was changed within the orginal HTML.

-Here are the grading requirements of the assignment.
+Added Id to SEO section to activate link.

+## Grading Criteria

-Technical Acceptance Criteria: 40%
+**bold** Technical Acceptance Criteria: 40%

 Satisfies all of the above acceptance criteria plus the following code improvements: